5 Quick and Easy Festival Hair Ideas (That Don’t Involve a Flower Crown)

 Day 3: Middle braid (Option: Start with loose Day 2 braids)

-If you’ve always wanted to try a mo/fauxhawk but was too chicken, the middle braid summons you.
-A girlier, sweeter twist on the more alternative mohawk, the look nails two trends in one: a half-updo with a braid of your choice.
+If you’ve always wanted to try a mo/fauxhawk but were too intimidated, the middle braid summons you.
+A sweeter twist on the more alternative mohawk, the look nails two trends in one: a half-updo with a braid of your choice.
 Create a high section on your crown and begin to plait from the root downwards, and secure with a hair tie.
 More time to spare?
-Take it further till your nape and turn it into a complete French braid, or even do multiple braids and flirt your way into cornrow territories.
+Take it further till your nape and turn it into a complete French braid, or even do multiple braids.

-Sun’s out, buns out!
-Squeeze out one last good hair day from your partied-out locks by coiling them up into little offbeat knobs such as bantu knots.
-Play with placement: Wear two on each side of your crown in a cutesy cat-ear style, or go all out and make multiple smaller knobs, either in a grid or even a top-to-bottom row.
+Coil hair up into space buns or if you have natural hair, Bantu knots.
+Play with placement: Wear two on each side of your crown or go all out and make multiple smaller knobs, either in a grid or even a top-to-bottom row.
 At this point your hair might have enough grip to maintain a knot on its own; otherwise, secure with hair ties or pins at the base.